-For information concerning all summer abroad programs, please contact the Office of International and Intercultural Programs.
+The Office of International and Intercultural Programs has established affiliation agreements with a number of study abroad providers.
+For information concerning these programs, please contact the Office of International and Intercultural Programs.

 Adult Studies Program

 Virginia Wesleyan College is committed to encouraging learning as a lifelong process, and the Adult Studies Program (ASP) offers evening and weekend courses to help meet the educational needs of adult students, age 23 or older, whose work, family and community commitments require scheduling outside of daytime hours.
 ASP courses take into consideration the special needs of adult learners while maintaining the academic quality found in all Wesleyan programs.
 Courses are offered for those who plan to complete a degree as well as for those who desire to take individual courses for personal enrichment or career advancement.